-The Department for People with Disabilities (DPD), Catholic Charities Diocese of Paterson, received a call that a 25 year old woman with down syndrome, Margaret, was in a living situation that was not quite ideal.
+The Department for People with Disabilities (DPD), Catholic Charities Diocese of Paterson, received a call that a 25-year-old woman with Down Syndrome, Margaret, was in a living situation that was not quite ideal.
 She had been sheltered in her home since graduating high school at the age of 21, spending most of her time in her bedroom.
 Her parents had significant health and financial issues: dad had been in a rehabilitation center for months and mom was just trying to cope, living mostly on cauliflower soup and milk.
 One day things got worse: Mom was not feeling well, so she, Margaret, and a family friend from St. Jude’s got into a cab to seek medical assistance.
 On the way to the doctor, mom passed away in the car.

-Margaret has a long way to go, and the staff at DPD will work tirelessly to give her a nice life, but it will not be easy for Margaret or the staff in the beginning.
-Margaret needs to get used to her new home, change her sleeping pattern since she is used to sleeping all day and being up all night, get a physical and dental exam which she hasn’t had in years, get used to the routine of a group setting and new people, and start work at Gruenert Center, and the list goes on.
+Margaret has a long way to go, and the staff at DPD will work tirelessly to give her a good life, but it will not be easy for Margaret or the staff in the beginning.
+Margaret needs to get used to her new home, change her sleeping pattern since she is used to sleeping all day and being up all night, get a physical and dental exam which she hasn’t had in years, get used to the routine of a group setting and new people, and start work at Gruenert Center; the list goes on.

 As the state officials left, the DPD staff were left alone to ponder the challenges that they knew faced them and Margaret going forward, but no one seemed daunted.
 One of the staff pointed to the logo in the conference room, which read: “DPD.
 Providing Help.
 Creating Hope.”
 It didn’t need to be said.